nfeldhausen/DeploymentGenerator/README.md

 ```bash
 $ npm start
 ```
+5. The frontend should be accessible via http://localhost:4200.

 ### Setting backend endpoint
 This frontend tunnels all traffic from the client to the backend to the backend, because this is necessary for the Docker Images to work properly.